 Mediators' styles vary.
 The most common approaches are typically referred to as "facilitative" and "evaluative."
 Under the facilitative approach, the mediator serves as a facilitator for the exchange of views and positions between the parties.
 This may include, for example, encouraging parties to "vent" their feelings and express their needs and wants.
 It may also include helping each side understand better the points of views of the other side and helping the parties find mutually beneficial solutions.
 Under the evaluative approach, the mediator analyzes the parties' legal, evidentiary, and factual positions and explains to the parties and their attorneys the strengths and weaknesses of each party's case.
 While some mediators tend to use more of one approach than the other, most successful mediators use some of both.
-Typically, such a mediator will spend considerable time at the beginning of the mediation on the facilitative approach and then gradually become more evaluative as the mediation unfolds, with some movement backand-forth between approaches.
+Typically, such a mediator will spend considerable time at the beginning of the mediation unfolds, with some movement back-and-forth between approaches.